 The title says it all.
 10 highly effective web design tips backed by Fireart Studio.
-We’ve taken the liberty to provide you with a quick and non-burdensome list of awesome tips which will have an immediate impact on your website.
+We’ve taken the liberty to provide you with a quick and non-burdensome list of awesome tips that will have an immediate impact on your website.

 Additionally, we’d also like to direct your attention to another material we’ve done on a few reasons why website design can impact your sales and how to take advantage of that.